 Third, companies can educate workers about self-care techniques and ways to mitigate PTSD.
 These might include running and exercise, meditation and yoga, or use of therapy animals.
 Just as the condition manifests differently in individuals, the ways to relieve symptoms also vary.

 PTSD warrants increasing awareness and attention.
 Elevate the conversation in your organization and offer assistance to those in need.
-Continue to promote the value of mental health resources in the workplace and eliminate stigma associated with mental health conditions.
+Continue to promote the value of mental health resources in the workplace and eliminate stigma associated with mental health disorders.
 Effective PTSD treatments are available once the condition is identified.

 How is PTSD Treated?